mchwalinska/4EU-Protist-diversity-course-2024/README.md

 ***How many different rDNA fragments did you obtain?***

-Using Python script you will keep only fragmenst of 18S rDNA for futher analysis.
+Using Python script you will keep only fragments of 18S rDNA for further analysis.

 ```
 for folder in *; do ../scripts/extracting_18S.py -i "$folder"/barrnap.fasta -o "$folder"/18S_extracted.fasta; done
 ```

-***Do you know why we choose to focus only on 18S rDNA?***
+***Do you know why we chose to focus only on 18S rDNA?***

 #### 6. Getting average reads quality

-For the next step you need to calculate average read quality for each sample.
-Python script reclaculates Phred scale quality provided by NanoPlot to quality in hundredth values.
+For the next step, you need to calculate average read quality for each sample.
+Python script reclaculates Phred scale quality provided by NanoPlot to quality in percentage values.

 ```
 for folder in *; do echo "$folder"; ../scripts/clustering_treshold_calculations.py -s "$folder"/nanoplot_filtered/NanoStats.txt -e ../scripts/P_error_table.tsv; done